smaerdlatigid/VolumetricVideo-VFX/README.md

 # Volumetric-Video
-The Unity VFX graph to used to render videos with depth, point cloud animations and other forms of 3D data.
+The Unity VFX graph to used to render videos with depth (e.g. https://azure.microsoft.com/en-us/services/kinect-dk/).

 ![](volumetric_video.gif)